 What is the Excursionist Perk and is it still available?

 The Excursionist Perk was a unique United benefit that offered a free one-way flight within a multi-city award itinerary.
-This perk is being discontinued for all bookings made on or after August 21, 2025.
-You must book before this date to take advantage of it.
+This perk was discontinued on August 21, 2025 and is no longer available for any new bookings.

 Can I use PlusPoints to upgrade a Saver Award ticket?